BREEZY TODAY... AND TURNING LESS HUMID TONIGHT

 Your First Alert Weather Forecast:

-Our overnight thunderstorms are gone...
-Other than a pinch of some drizzle in the Northwoods, the day ahead looks drier.
-Skies will be partly sunny behind a departing cool front.
-Look for a breezy west wind as this weathermaker pulls away from us.
-While it feels a bit humid right now, that breeze will blow in some drier and more comfortable air as we head towards this evening.
+Skies are partly sunny behind a departing cool front.
+We also have a breezy west wind as that weathermaker pulls away from us.
+While it feels a bit humid, that breeze is blowing in some drier and more comfortable air as we head towards this evening.

 Otherwise, we’re watching for another chance of showers and thunderstorms on Friday.
 There might also be a few showers around on Saturday too...
 But in general, the forecast over the next seven days ahead looks drier than normal.